-Italy Probes Deaths Of 26 Nigerian Women At Sea
+Italy Probes Deaths Of 26 Nigerian Women And Girls At Sea

-The bodies of 26 Nigerian women were recovered from the Mediterranean Sea, and Italian prosecutors are probing whether their deaths are linked to sex trafficking.
+The bodies of 26 Nigerian girls and women were recovered from the Mediterranean Sea, and Italian prosecutors are probing whether their deaths are linked to sex trafficking.

-"Salvatore Malfi, the police prefect of the southern town of Salerno, said the 26 women may have been thrown off their rubber dinghy into the waters of the Mediterranean," NPR's Sylvia Poggioli reports from Rome.
+"Salvatore Malfi, the police prefect of the southern town of Salerno, said the 26 [victims] may have been thrown off their rubber dinghy into the waters of the Mediterranean," NPR's Sylvia Poggioli reports from Rome.
 "The cause of death appears to be by drowning."

 Cantabria, a Spanish warship, brought their bodies to Salerno, Sylvia adds.
 That ship had carried out other Mediterranean rescues and had 374 rescued migrants on board.